alexanderlenders/Mid-level-features/README.md

 # Mid-level feature representations

+==If you want to use the updated version of the code, first edit the root dir in `Controls/create_config.py`, then create the `config.ini`file by running `python create_config.py`.
+If you used the same folder structure as me (see below), you should be able to easily reproduce all main and control analyses without any problems.==

 This repository contains code for the paper "Investigating the temporal dynamics and modelling of mid-level feature representations in humans" (Karapetian et al., 2025).

 The data and stimulus set from the paper can be found at [https://osf.io/7c9bz/](https://osf.io/7c9bz/).